We Can Guarantee You've Never Had A Tinder Date This Weird

 Imagine the worst date you've ever experienced.
 Maybe someone wanted you to pee in his mouth, or maybe you went on a date with someone who introduced you to his ventriloquist dummy.
 Perhaps your date threw your phone across the room because he thought you weren't paying enough attention to him.
 Whatever it is, please find some solace in knowing that this man's Tinder date was (probably) definitely worse.

-A man, identified by Metro as Liam Smyth from England, thought things were going well with his unnamed date.
-That is, until she got stuck in his bathroom window while trying to dispose of her own faeces.
+A man, identified by Metro UK as Liam Smyth from England, thought things were going well with his unnamed date.
+That is, until she got stuck in his bathroom window while trying to dispose of her own feces.

 Advertisement